bencoveney/TSFluff/README.md

 # TSFluff
-TSFluff is a collection of linting rules for the masochistic developer.
+TSFluff is a collection of [TSLint](https://palantir.github.io/tslint/) rules for the masochistic developer.
 Enable them at your own peril!

 ## Current Rules